SashaOv/kitbag/README.md

 # kitbag

-Utilities I use in different projects, small so they not deserve their own repo.
+This is monorepo for small projects, which don't yet deserve their own repo.
 Each tool is its own package.

 ## Use